jensli/devjava-content/app/pages/learn/01_tutorial/03_getting-to-know-the-language/03_refactoring_to_functional_style/03_converting_foreach_with_if.md

 The `filter()` method acts like a gate, it opens to let some elements pass through and closes to reject or discard some elements, as the iteration moves forward.

 We saw in the previous articles the functional style equivalent for the traditional `for` loops.
-In this article we saw how the imperative style `foreach` of Java 5 transforms into an elegant syntax in the functional style.
+In this article we saw how the imperative style for-each of Java 5 transforms into an elegant syntax in the functional style.
 Furthermore, the `if` condition within a loop of the imperative style translates to a call to the `filter()` method of the `Stream` API.

 <a id="mappings">&nbsp;</a>
 ## Mappings

-Anywhere you see a `foreach` loop, use the `forEach()` method directly on the collection.
-If the body of the `foreach` has a `if` statement to selectively pick some value, then use the `stream()` API with the call to the `filter()` method.
+Anywhere you see a for-each loop, use the `forEach()` method directly on the collection.
+If the body of the for-each has a `if` statement to selectively pick some value, then use the `stream()` API with the call to the `filter()` method.